 Our Chicago auto injury lawyers cannot stress how important it is for drivers to act with caution during adverse weather conditions.
 The weather can play a large role in car accidents by increasing stopping distances, making it more difficult to identify hazards and affecting the ability of drivers to operate vehicles safely.
 The most common weather hazards that influence car accidents include the following.

-- Heavy fog— the presence of fog greatly reduces your visibility and many fog related accidents result from the combination of poor visibility and speeds that are excessive for conditions.
+- Heavy fog — The presence of fog greatly reduces your visibility and many fog related accidents result from the combination of poor visibility and speeds that are excessive for conditions.
 When you are driving through fog, reducing your speed may just save your life.

-- Ice and snow— in addition to increasing the stopping distance of vehicles on the road, snow and ice can impact the ability to maintain directional control.
+- Ice and snow — In addition to increasing the stopping distance of vehicles on the road, snow and ice can impact the ability to maintain directional control.
 Bridges and elevated roads are more likely to be covered in ice, so it is important to approach these roads with extra caution.

-Manmade Road Hazards
+Man-Made Road Hazards